Dual variational methods for a nonlinear Helmholtz equation with sign-changing nonlinearity: Introduction

 \section{Introduction}

 In the present article, we consider nonlinear Helmholtz equations of the form

 for $p \in \left[\left.\frac{2(N+1)}{N-1},\frac{2N}{N-2}\right)\right.$ and $k >0 $ with a weight function $Q \in L^{\infty}(\RN)$ that may change sign.
 To allow for the latter is nontrivial given that one of the main tools for proving the existence of solutions is the dual variational method that, in its classical form, relies on the nonnegativity of the weight function.
 In the context of Nonlinear Helmholtz equations it was first implemented in a paper by Ev\'{e}quoz and Weth~\cite{Evequoz2015}.
 To highlight the role of the nonnegativity of $Q$ we briefly recapitulate the approach.
-To simplify formulas and notation we set the wavenumber $k=1$.
-The analysis of the general case then results from a rescaling.

 Instead of~\eqref{eqn:introQ} one considers a reformulation as the integral equation